Spiritual, Moral, Social and Cultural Education (SMSC)

 Tutor Time Programme

-All students have a daily Tutor time session from 8.35am until 8.55am each morning.
+All students have a daily Tutor time session from 8.40am until 9.00am each morning.
 Students follow a programme designed to support Social, Moral, Social and Cultural Development and promoting Fundamental British Values.
-Students are also supported during Tutor time in developing literacy and numeracy skills.
+Students are also supported during Tutor time in developing literacy skills.
 The Tutor Programme for Y7-11 is as shown below:

 A published Theme for the week underpins the assemblies and provides a focus for Tutor time.
 The main aim of assemblies is to develop and provide the following:

 Social, Moral, Spiritual, Cultural, and Fundamental British Values.
 All assemblies begin with a student playing a musical instrument.
-The values underpinning the school’s Behaviour and Discipline Policy, Haileybury Turnford Habits and our minimum expectations of being Ready, Respectful and Safe.
+The values underpinning the school’s Behaviour and Discipline Policy, Haileybury Turnford student character traits, minimum expectations of being Ready, Respectful and Safe, British values.

 In addition, the Assembly Programme promotes the school’s commitment in pursuing Ambition, Pride and Success for the entire school community and each individual student.